porres/pd-else/README.md

 ELSE - EL Locus Solus' Externals

-Version 1.0 beta-1 (Release date: September 3rd 2017)
+Version 1.0 beta-2 (Release date: unreleased)

 The project is still in a beta phase, where drastic changes may occur and backwards compatibility is not guaranteed until a final release.
 Find latest releases at: https://github.com/porres/pd-else/releases